Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 • And set too high a water temperature level.

-To make sure the fan is fit, check out first if there is no attack by lizards or insects.
+First off inspect the fan and make sure it is fit well in its position.
+Also, check for obstruction in the fan blades.
 If so, clean around it as needed by using a brush and also brush under the burner plate to clean dirt and debris.

 Then, apply compressed air to remove the particles.
 Finally, ensure that your water heater isn’t making loud noises.
 If you can’t bring your heater back to its usual condition, call a professional to inspect what is wrong with the water heater.